Huntington-Mobile-Dev-Flutter/Huntington-Mobile-Dev-Flutter.github.io/src/codelabs/clean_presenter_bloc.md

 ![Presentation - Bloc](clean_presenter_bloc/bloc_presenter.png)
 - **Presenter** : Creates Screen based on `BuildContext`, `BLoC`, and `ViewModel`, and support screen action.
-- **BLoC** : The Bloc component, manage state across the app and routes data to other parts of the Framework.
+- **BLoC** : The Bloc component, manage state across the app and routes data to other parts of the architecture.

 ## Presenter